Hereditary Hemorrhagic Telangiectasia

 HHT can affect people of all ages, genders, and racial and ethnic groups, and some of the problems it creates can be serious or even life-threatening.
 The symptoms may not be obvious, so genetic testing is needed to accurately diagnose HHT.
-Nosebleeds are the most common symptom, and bleeding within the stomach or intestines is another possible sign of HHT.
+Nosebleeds are the most common symptom, and bleeding in the stomach or intestines is another possible sign of HHT.
 There is no cure, but effective treatments are available.
 Therapy for HHT usually involves treating the symptoms, including controlling bleeding and anemia (low levels of red blood cells in the blood) and preventing complications from abnormal artery-vein connections in the brain, spine, lungs, and other areas of the body.

 The clinic’s specialists include an interventional neuroradiologist who helps manage HHT-related problems that may develop in the brain and spine, such as AVM.
 Other specialists manage pulmonary AVM, nosebleeds, heart problems, bleeding from the gut, and anemia.
-To make an appointment with the HHT Clinic, please call 205-801-4647 or 205-801-7492.

 Care Providers